Setsu-Adachi/whatsonnutrition/README.md

 # # Key Features:

 Instant Nutritional Information:
-Simply scan the barcode or manually enter the name of any food item, and NutriDiscover provides instant access to comprehensive nutritional information.
+Simply scan the barcode or manually enter the name of any food item, and WhatsOnNutrition provides instant access to comprehensive nutritional information.

 Detailed Nutrient Breakdown:
 Dive deep into the details!
 Explore the breakdown of calories, macronutrients (carbs, proteins, fats), vitamins, minerals, and more for each food item.